bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 - Find a better way to detect url changes
 - Improve design

-If you have any ideas, please write me a message.
+If you have any ideas, please write a message or comment at the [SAP Community](https://blogs.sap.com/2020/03/05/cpi-chrome-plugin-to-enhance-sap-cloud-platform-integration-usability/#)

 ## License